22 Dec 2021

 In the UK, Accountex mentions that small businesses spend more than 86 minutes reviewing the VAT returns numbers.
 And 51% of these business owners have made mistakes.
 To prevent VAT errors, you should look into HMRC approved accounting software like Xero and QuickBooks that have dedicated VAT packages.
 Payhawk has direct integration with both of these accounting software packages.
 These integrations mean that your VAT accounting, payments and expenses, spend controls and visibility all feel like one seamless experience: Read more here.

-See how MDM Props saved thousands with correct expense categorisation and real-time reconciliation
+MDM Props saves £1000s with expense categorisation and reconciliation

 Some common VAT mistakes include: